jingyu198/HUGE-Bench/README.md

 HUGE-Bench targets high-level UAV vision-language-action tasks, where agents must ground brief, potentially ambiguous commands into safe, multi-stage behaviors.
 HUGE-Bench contains 4 real-world digital twin scenes, 8 high-level tasks, and 2.56M meters of trajectories.
 It is built on an aligned 3DGS-Mesh representation that combines photorealistic rendering with collision-capable geometry, enabling scalable data generation and collision-aware evaluation.

+We open-source HUGE-Bench to provide the community with a UAV simulation learning platform that is easy to configure, high-fidelity, and collision-aware.
+We hope researchers can build on this benchmark to train and evaluate UAV VLA tasks in a practical and reproducible setting.

 ## ToDo

 - [x] Release `HUGE_Dataset_v0`, adapted for `pi0` training, including the trajectory dataset and a 3DGS inference environment.